 The networking site published a guide for small businesses, which encouraged users to post 20 times a month in order to reach 60% of their audience.
 This equates to about 1 post for every weekday in a month, which ties in with the schedules of LinkedIn’s main users — namely executives who are more likely to utilise the site during working hours.

-In summary, here are the recommended levels for posting on each social media outlet:
+Here is the recommended frequency for posting on each social media platform in 2020: